genebarker/debian/README.md

     - note non-admin username & password
     - don't select a desktop
 2. Backup the image from Step 1 to save time on future installs.
-3. Login as root and retrieve setup script from repo:
+3. Login as root and retrieve the script from repo:
 ```console
 root@debian:~# wget https://github.com/genebarker/deb11base/raw/master/bsdeb && chmod 755 bsdeb
 ```
-4. Retrieve your desired `server.conf` file to the same (or run the setup to retrieve the template config).
+4. Retrieve your desired `server.conf` file to the same (or run the script to retrieve example config).
 5. Update `server.conf` with desired settings.
 6. Run `bsdeb` script.